-A massage therapist I just met shared her passion of helping relieve others’ pain, even though as s sufferer of fibromyalgia, she is exhausted the following day after giving a massage.
+A massage therapist I once met shared her passion of helping relieve others’ pain, even though as s sufferer of fibromyalgia, she was exhausted the following day after giving a massage.
 All of these offer their God-given gifts to others and make a difference in their own way.

-Whether it’s touting the advantages of an i-pod or i-pad, training business employees, or teaching children life skills, you love what you do.
+Whether it’s touting the advantages of technology, preparing home-cooked meals, training business employees, or teaching children life skills, you love what you do.
 And I’m not talking here just about making money with your passion.
 Not everyone can do that.
 But you can use your passion to make a difference in your world.
 I love what Katharine Graham once said: “To love what you do and feel that it matters, how could anything be more fun?”